lab1092/blender-manual_ja/manual/data_system/files/import/collada.rst

 - Animations of Armatures with skin deforming bones.
 - Animations of Armatures in Object mode.
 - Fully rigified Armature animations.
 For export of rigified Armature animations

   - Select Bake Action. ( press space in 3d view and Type Bake Action )
-  - If you have only the deform bones selected check "only selected".
+  - If you have only the deform bones selected check *Only Selected*.
     This will give smaller dae.
-Otherwise uncheck "Only Selected".
+Otherwise uncheck *Only Selected*.
-  - Check "Clear Constraints".
+  - Enable *Clear Constraints*.
   - Bake Action.
   - Select the mesh and the deform bones.
 Then export to COLLADA while checking only selected option.
     (Selecting only the Mesh and bones is not strictly necessary.